 The Best Chocolate Chip Oatmeal Cookie recipe makes about 24-30 cookies, depending on the size of your scoop.
 I use a scoop that is about 2 1/4 inches across in diameter, which yields about 24 cookies from this recipe.
 If you’d like to bake a few at a time, try shaping the dough into balls, place carefully in a gallon ziplock bag and freeze in a single layer.
 When ready to bake, remove from freezer and place on a cookie sheet.
 Bake in a preheated oven at 350 for regular bake and 300 for convection bake for 16-18 minutes or just until the top is no longer wet and shiny.
 Don’t thaw first, just bake as directed above.
 I love to keep cookies on hand in the freezer for busy nights when I need a dessert!

-- 1 cup butter ( unsalted), softened for 30 minutes on counter or microwave for 10 seconds
+- 1 cup butter unsalted, softened for 30 minutes on counter or microwave for a few seconds

 - 1/2 cup granulated sugar